misken/pymwts/docs/source/overview.rst

 know that one of the advantages is the ability to segregate optimization model logic from the instance specific data.
-In Pyomo, our model is implemented as an `AbtractModel` and the data files are written in standard `AMPL compatibile DAT format <https://ampl.com/BOOK/CHAPTERS/24-refman.pdf>`_.
+In Pyomo, our model is implemented as an `AbtractModel` and the data files are written in standard `AMPL compatible DAT format <https://ampl.com/BOOK/CHAPTERS/24-refman.pdf>`_.
 Pyomo has `several other options for specifying data <https://pyomo.readthedocs.io/en/stable/working_abstractmodels/instantiating_models.html>`_ for an optimization model instance but DAT files are a simple, portable, transparent way for us to provide example problem instances.